1Berkshire Strategic Alliance

-- Investigate combined membership model
+- Developing a combined membership model

-- Create Development function
+- Create an ongoing Development function

-Inspired by the leadership of Michael Daly, president and CEO of Berkshire Bank acting as Board Chair, 1Berkshire recruited two volunteer CEOs; Roger O. Goldman, managing director of the Berkshire Opportunity Fund and Paul Haklisch from Williamstown.
+- Inspired by the leadership of Michael Daly, president and CEO of Berkshire Bank, acting as Board Chair, 1Berkshire recruited two volunteer CEOs; Roger O. Goldman, managing director of the Berkshire Opportunity Fund and Paul Haklisch from Williamstown.
 They were followed by Stuart Chase who served as CEO until July 2012.

-1Berkshire was designated as the official Regional Economic Development Organization by the Commonwealth and received supporting grant funds.
+- 1Berkshire was designated as the official Regional Economic Development Organization by the Commonwealth and received supporting grant funds.